 Animals Permitted Only Pursuant to this Policy—

 Privately owned animals are only permitted on school premises with written consent from the principal or superintendent or designee except as specified by this policy.

 The following definitions apply in this policy:

-3. “Direct threat.”
+- “Direct threat.”
 A significant risk to the health or safety of others that cannot be eliminated by a modification of policies, practices, or procedures or by the provision of auxiliary aids or services.

 General Standards Regarding Animals Serving Individuals With Disabilities—

 The District is committed to providing equal access for individuals with disabilities to its programs, services, and activities, including access for service animals assisting those individuals, as required by applicable laws and regulations.
 While the District may establish safety requirements as needed for safe operation of its services, programs, or activities, it recognizes that such requirements must be based on actual risks and may not be based on speculation, stereotypes, or generalizations about people with disabilities.

 The use of service animals by individuals with disabilities shall be allowed on all portions of school premises where the individual would be permitted as a member of the public, an employee, or student, as applicable, subject to the following: